koke050800/app-check-test/README.md

 - Device verification using Firebase App Check.
 - Simple API with a sample endpoint.
-- JWT for handling authentication and token verification.
 - Containerization with Docker for easy deployment.

 ## Requirements